Quake1011/Online-players-logger/README.md

 {
     //    "id"        "time"
-    "0"         "07:00"    //the time at which to do logging "1"         "23:00"    //specify hours only in this format:minutes "2"         "17:23"
+    "0"         "07:00"    //the time at which to do logging "1"         "23:00"    //specify only in this format hours:minutes "2"         "17:23"
     "3"         "11:56"
     "4"         "21:33"